apache/airflow/docs/apache-airflow/best-practices.rst

 Best Practices
 ==============

-Creating a new DAG is a three-step process:
+Creating a new Dag is a three-step process:

-- writing Python code to create a DAG object,
+- writing Python code to create a Dag object,
 - testing if the code meets your expectations,
-- configuring environment dependencies to run your DAG
+- configuring environment dependencies to run your Dag

 This tutorial will introduce you to the best practices for these three steps.

 .. _best_practice:writing_a_dag:

-Writing a DAG
+Writing a Dag
 ^^^^^^^^^^^^^^

-Creating a new DAG in Airflow is quite simple.
-However, there are many things that you need to take care of to ensure the DAG run or failure does not produce unexpected results.
+Creating a new Dag in Airflow is quite simple.
+However, there are many things that you need to take care of to ensure the Dag run or failure does not produce unexpected results.

 Creating a Custom Operator/Hook
 -------------------------------